Knowing the symptoms of ovarian cancer could save your life. Our video tells you more about the symptoms to look out

 Worried about your symptoms?

-If you regularly experience any one or more of these symptoms, which are not normal for you, it's important that you see your GP.
+If you regularly experience any one or more of these symptoms, which aren't normal for you, it's important that you book an appointment with your GP.
 It's unlikely that your symptoms are caused by a serious problem, but it's important to get checked out, even if they're mild.
 Your GP should order a CA125 blood test.
 They may also order ultrasound scans of your ovaries and tummy.